-Content Warning: sexual assault; Indigenous Feminist anger that cuts like the lead riff in “The Trooper”
+Content Warning: attempted sexual assault; Indigenous Feminist anger that cuts like the lead riff in “The Trooper”

 My optimism wears moccasins and is loud.